-Load Balancing Requirements by Session Type
+Load Balancing Requirements by Session Storage Location

-Session Type Load Balancing Requirement Comments Stateful Sessions (Stored in the CTS token Store) Session stickiness required only during authentication, and recommended for performance.
-During authentication, sessions are stored in the memory of the AM server that is handling the authentication process.
-If a request is sent to a different AM server, the authentication flow will start anew.
-Although the CTS token store is the authoritative source for stateful sessions, AM servers cache sessions when: • Authenticating a user • Satisfying a session request An AM site configured to use stateful sessions achieves the best performance when the server that originally authenticated a user continually manages that user's session, since it does not need to retrieve it from the CTS token store.
-Stateless Sessions (Stored at the client) Session stickiness required only during authentication, and recommended for performance.
-During authentication, sessions are stored in the memory of the AM server that is handling the authentication process.
-If a request is sent to a different AM server, the authentication flow will start anew.
-Although the user's session or authentication session resides in a JWT stored on the client which is passed to AM server along with the request, stateless sessions should be signed and/or encrypted for security reasons.
+Storage Location Load Balancing Requirement Comments CTS token store None.
+Session stickiness recommended for performance Although the CTS token store is the authoritative source for CTS-based sessions and authentication sessions, AM servers cache the session or authentication session when: • Authenticating a user • Satisfying a session request An AM site configured to use CTS-based sessions achieves the best performance when the server that originally authenticated a user continually manages that user's session, since it does not need to retrieve it from the CTS token store.
+In the same way, an AM realm configured to use CTS-based authentication sessions achieves the best performance when the same server manages every request for the same authentication flow.
+Client None.
+Session stickiness recommended for performance Although the user's session or authentication session resides in a JWT stored on the client which is passed to AM server along with the request, client-based sessions should be signed and/or encrypted for security reasons.
 Because decrypting and verifying the session on each request may be an expensive operation depending on the algorithms configured, AM caches the decrypt sequence in memory to improve performance.
-Therefore, an AM site configured to use stateless sessions achieves best performance when the same server manages every request for the same session or authentication session.
+Therefore, an AM site configured to use client-based sessions achieves best performance when the same server manages every request for the same session or authentication session.
+In AM's memory a Session stickiness required Deployments where AM stores authentication sessions in memory require sticky load balancing to route all requests pertaining to a particular authentication flow to the same AM server.
+If a request reaches a different AM server, the authentication flow will start anew.